empira/PDFsharp/docs/change-log/gn-v6.2.0-preview-log.md

 #### PDFsharp issues

 **Lexer.ScanNumber and CLexer.ScanNumber**
-Based on a bug that crashes PDFsharp if a number in a PDFfile has to much leading zeros, we revised the code of **Lexer.ScanNumber** and **CLexer.ScanNumber**.
+Based on a bug that crashes PDFsharp if a number in a PDFfile has too many leading zeros, we revised the code of **Lexer.ScanNumber** and **CLexer.ScanNumber**.

 **No more commas allowed in XUnit**
 An old hack allows **XUnit** to be assigned from a string that uses a comma as decimal separator.